memory/bash-prompt/README.md

-Adapted from Dave Vehrs' `custom_prompt.sh` and hacked to add support for git/mercurial repos (show current branch and dirty file count), per-prompt datestamps, and color coding based on exit value.
+Adapted from Dave Vehrs' `custom_prompt.sh` and hacked to add support for git/mercurial repos (show current branch and dirty file count), per-prompt datestamps, python virtualenvs, and color coding based on exit value.

 ## To install